How to calculate roof shingles

 How many bundles are in a square?

-Often 3 bundles per square for many asphalt shingles, but it varies—check the product specs.
+Often 3 bundles per square for many asphalt shingles, but it varies.
+Some products are 4 bundles per square (especially heavier/larger profiles), and ridge/starter products have their own coverage-always check the product specs.

 How much waste should I add for roofing?